MuriloFreitasSpinelli/Famam/README.md

 ## Quick Start

 ### 1. Install dependencies
-You need conda for for use in the cluster and is recommended. https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
+You need conda for for use in the cluster and is recommended in general. https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

 ```bash